victorborneo/ClickMacro/README.md

 ClickMacro
 ===================
-P.S.: I did this for playing Clash Royale on Vysor lol
+P.S.: I did this to play Clash Royale on Vysor lol

 # Features <h1>
 - Make your cursor click anywhere on the screen with a single button.